But when he was still a great way off, his father saw him and had compassion, and ran and fell on his neck and kissed him. – Luke 15:20

 It would be beneficial to address those sit and ponder their sin, feeling proud that they are not like the great sinners being spoken of here.
-For they feel that they have not done such a great evil that they should drop their heads in shame.
-May God be merciful and show you your misery.
-For like the Pharisee, you fulfill your ritual of prayer in the public places, but remember the Pharisee walked away unforgiven.
-It was the tax collector who beat his own breast as if to say, “it is I who should be accursed.”
+If you feel that you have not done such a great evil that you should drop you head in shame, may God be merciful and show you your misery.
+For like the Pharisee, you may fulfill your ritual of prayer in the public places, but remember the Pharisee walked away without forgiveness.
+It was the tax collector who beat his own breast as if to say, “it is I who should be accursed.” who found his sins washed away.
 The image of beating his chest symbolizes that he did not see his sin as mental mistakes, but something that flowed from his very soul.
 For that is what sin is, our very nature mocking the Holiness of God.
 He cried to God, “have mercy on me a sinner”, and how lovingly the Father kisses Him with forgiveness and acceptance.

-There are still others who started out strong but have begun to be choked out by the cares of this world.
-Pleasures, promotions, and the search for prestige has taken you captive and begun to steal your time away from the things of God.
+There may be still others reading this who started out strong but have begun to be choked out by the cares of this world.
+Pleasures, promotions, and the search for prestige has taken you captive and have begun to steal your time away from God.
 May God grant you repentance, for many start strong down the narrow path only to taken away by such lusts never to return.
 They become like the man despairing in the cage in Bunyan’s Pilgrim’s Progress, who took the hand of his lusts and could not repent because he loved them so.
-They overtook him and blinded him of his need for salvation, and he proved never to be a child of God.
+They overtook him and blinded him of his need for salvation, and he proved to have never been a child of God.

 Come to His feet in repentance, for it is our only hope.
-The wrath of God will be poured out on sinners.
-Unless we accept the sacrifice of Christ Jesus, who did what we could not and lived a sinless life, yet was crucified in our place.
-For scripture states “He was wounded for our transgressions and bruised for our iniquities.
+The wrath of God will be poured out on sinners unless we accept the sacrifice of Christ Jesus.
+He did what we could not and lived a sinless life, and was crucified in our place.
+For scripture states “He was wounded for our transgressions and bruised for our iniquities.”
 The repenting sinner is the only one who can receive a crown of righteousness, and it is not our righteousness but Christ’s.